-Name: Francesco Giovannoni - University of Bristol

-Name: Christoph Thoenissen - University of Sheffield

-Name: Patrick W Marsh - University of Nottingham
+Name: Francesco Giovannoni - University of Bristol Name: Christoph Thoenissen - University of Sheffield Name: Patrick W Marsh - University of Nottingham Name: Dr Christos Vasilakis - University of Bath

 Students must not contact External Examiner(s) directly, and external examiners have been advised to refer any such communications back to the University.
 Students should raise any general queries about the assessment and examination process for the programme with their Course Representative, for consideration through Staff: Student Liaison Committee in the first instance, and Student representatives on Staff: Student Liaison Committees will have the opportunity to consider external examiners' reports as part of the University's quality assurance process.